mtlynch/mtlynch.io/content/retrospectives/2024/08/index.md

 When the user submits the form, there can only be two results:

 - The settings are saved successfully.
-- There was an error in processing the request.
+- There was an error when processing the request.

 htmx's idiomatic way to handle this is that when the user submits the form, the server responds with the HTML for the entire form, repopulated with the values the user submitted and with any success or error message added.